How to Find the Key of a Song

 Method 4: Read the key signature

 If you have the sheet music, the sharps or flats at the start tell you the key.
 One sharp means G major or its relative E minor; one flat means F major or D minor.
-Use the circle of fifths to match the number of sharps or flats to a key, then use the chords or melody to decide between the major key and its relative minor.
+Learning how key signatures work, then using the circle of fifths to match the number of sharps or flats to a key, lets you use the chords or melody to decide between the major key and its relative minor.

 Telling major from minor